-13. Staff Support
+14. Staff Support and Responsibilities

-The head of the department that is responsible for supporting the Human Services Commission shall designate one or more employees to serve as staff liaison to the Commission.
-The Staff Liaison shall prepare and post the agenda, take and maintain meeting minutes, prepare other documents as directed by the Chairperson in accordance with City Council Goals and Priorities or in accordance with direction from the City Manager or City Manager's designee, and generally assist the Commission in performing its duties.
+The head of the department that is responsible for supporting the Historic Preservation Commission shall designate one or more employees to serve as staff liaison to the Commission.
+The Staff Liaison shall prepare and post the agenda, take and maintain meeting minutes, prepare other documents as directed by the Chairperson in accordance with City Council Goals and Priorities or in accordance with direction from the City Manager or City Manager's designee, and generally assist the Commission in performing its duties and provide oversight of the City Historian.
 The Staff Liaison shall have no voting authority.

 Commissioners must work with their assigned staff liaison and the liaison's Department Head to obtain the City Council's approval before beginning any self-initiated project that will require more than 8 hours of staff time to complete that year.
-However, the Commission may pursue self-initiated projects that can be accomplished utilizing the city resources currently allocated to the particular advisory body and that do not take resources away from that advisory body's anticipated work to fulfill its duties and responsibilities to the City Council.
+However, the Commission may pursue self-initiated projects that can be accomplished utilizing the City resources currently allocated to the particular advisory body and that do not take resources away from that advisory body's anticipated work to fulfill its duties and responsibilities to the City Council.

-14. Rules of Parliamentary Procedure
+15. Rules of Parliamentary Procedure

 The City Council has adopted Rosenberg's Rules of Order, Revised 2011, as its rules of parliamentary procedure for the City Council and all Boards and Commissions.
-In the event of a conflict between Rosenberg's Rules of Order and these rules of procedure, these rules of procedure shall control.
+In the event of a conflict between Rosenberg's Rules of Order and these rules of procedure, these rules of procedure shall control

-15. Types of Meetings
+16. Types of Meetings

-15.1 Regular Meetings
+16.1 Regular Meetings

-The Human Services Commission shall meet in the William H. Mendenhall Community Room for all regular Commission meetings.
-The regular meetings shall begin on the second Tuesday of each month at 7:00 p.m., unless otherwise specified by posted notice.
-If the meeting date falls on a legal holiday, the Human Services Commission shall meet at a date and time designated by the Commission.
+The Historic Preservation Commission shall meet in the William H. Mendenhall Community Room for all regular Commission meetings.
+The regular meetings shall begin on the first Thursday of each month at 7:00 p.m, unless otherwise specified by posted notice.
+If the meeting date falls on a legal holiday, the Historic Preservation Commission shall meet at a date and time designated by the Commission.

-15.2 Special Meetings
+16.2 Special Meetings